chasechou/sheets2anki/README.md

 - Just copy and paste: `question`, `answer`, and `tags` columns as needed.
 - Add Cloze-formatted questions (e.g., `{{c1::essential}}`) for Cloze cards.
 - After finalizing, publish the sheet as a CSV (File > Publish to the Web) and copy the CSV URL.
+- The change from the original addon is that this expects a Type column in the Sheet to specify which note type it is.
+Example, "Basic", "Cloze", "Your Custom Type", etc).

 ## Installation